 This trilogy was interesting coming from one of the most mysterious black metal composers out today.
-It’s dark just like black metal should be, but Blut Aus Nord decides to play with the formula a little bit which if you know me then you know that I love that stuff.
+It’s dark just like black metal should be, but Blut Aus Nord decides to play with the formula.
 Each album is a continuation but not a repeat of the last.

 They end up with a very interesting trilogy here that I am reviewing as a whole and I’ve tried to listen to it straight through a couple of times, but perhaps it’d be better to listen to them as if they were three separate albums.
 If you’re a fan of black metal and you don’t mind an artist pushing the envelope a little then this series is for you.
 If you’re just a corpse paint druid fool then you won’t like what Blut Aus Nord are doing here.